-$\mu$ Dose-measurements (see Sec.
+ditional measurements did not significantly differ from the results reported in this study and showed similar deviations of $\sim 9\%$ up to $\sim 17\%$ .
+However, when talking about deviations determined for specific radionuclides, it should be considered that uranium and thorium concentrations are not detected independently in $\mu$ Dose measurements (see Sect.
 2.1).
-This dependency can clearly be seen when looking at the Th- and U-concentrations of the Volkegem loess standard in the lower part of Fig. 3.
-Whenever Th-concentrations are higher than the expected value, the corresponding U-concentration is lower and vice versa.
+This dependency can clearly be seen when looking at the Th and U concentrations of the Volkegem loess standard in the lower part of Fig. 3.
+Whenever Th concentrations are higher than the expected value, the corresponding U concentration is lower and vice versa.
 For the Nussy loess standard, the results shown in the upper part of Fig. 3 are similar, but not as obvious as for the Volkegem loess standard.
-When deriving environmental dose rates, the exact Th/U-ratio has some relevance.
-However, the conversion of alpha count rates to dose rates in TSAC shows that the conversion factor for the beta dose rate is higher for uranium and lower for thorium, while the conversion factor for the gamma contribution is higher for thorium and lower for uranium (e.g., Aitken, 1985).
+When deriving environmental dose rates, the exact Th/U ratio has some relevance.
+However, the conversion of alpha count rates to dose rates in TSAC shows that the conversion factor for the beta dose rate is higher for uranium and lower for thorium, while the conversion factor for the gamma contribution is higher for thorium and lower for uranium (e.g. Aitken, 1985).
 In the end, there is at least a partial compensation.
-As a result, the total environmental dose rate does not vary much with the exact Th/U-ratio (e.g., Li and Tso, 1995).
-With respect to the a) Bulk uranium and thorium activities
+As a result, the total environmental dose rate does not vary much with the exact Th/U ratio (e.g. Li and Tso, 1995).
+With respect to the determination of environmental dose rates, deviations in the individual concentrations and/or activities of uranium and thorium are acceptable as long as the combined activity arising from uranium and thorium is close to the expected value.